Brunus75/memento/flutter.md

 A SimpleDialog is designed to show options in a list (as opposed to an AlertDialog, which is meant to notify the user of something)
 ```
+* Flutter: Alert Dialog vs Dialog in your Flutter Application : https://medium.com/flutter-community/flutter-alert-dialog-vs-dialog-in-your-flutter-application-11be20a2af
 #### SIMPLEDIALOG
 * Un modal qui renseigne sur plusieurs choix
 * Renvoie une Future (promesse) => programmation asynchrone